ibm-cloud-docs/pattern-webapp-openshift-vpc/reference-architecture-pattern-name.md

 <!-- insert the requirements table, below is an example -->

-The following represents a baseline set of requirements which we believe are applicable to most clients and critical to successful OpenShift deployment.
+The following represents a baseline set of requirements which we believe are applicable to most clients and critical to a successful RedHat OpenShift on VPC deployment.
 | **Aspect**         | **Requirement**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |   |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---|
 | Compute            | Provide appropriate levels of and memory to match the workloads of the  E-commerce solution as described in the non-functional requirements section.
 The solution requires a managed container platform.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |   |